Reichskommissariat Niederlande: Strategy and policy

-Upon the German occupation of the Netherlands in 1940, Nazi Germany's position on the Dutch people initially looked favourable.
+Upon the German occupation of the Netherlands in 1940, Nazi Germany's attitude towards the Dutch people initially seemed favourable.
 Adolf Hitler, Heinrich Himmler, and other senior Nazis regarded the Dutch as part of the Aryan "Herrenvolk" (Master Race).

-Seyss-Inquart's policies were to gradually prepare the state structure and Dutch population for National Socialist ideology, the notion of creating a "new Europe" (meaning one led by Germany), and ultimately assimilation into Greater Germany after its victory in the war.
-He was conscious however of the very limited support that the Netherlands' future as a German province would necessarily receive, and adjusted his style of rule accordingly so as not to raise any unwanted disturbances that the Dutch people might create.
+Seyss-Inquart's policy was to gradually prepare the state structure and Dutch population for National Socialist ideology, the notion of creating a "new Europe" (meaning one led by Germany), and ultimately assimilation into Greater Germany after its victory in the war.
+However, he was aware of the limited support that the Netherlands' future as a German province would necessarily receive, and adjusted his style of rule accordingly so as not to cause any unwanted unrest among the Dutch people.
 He was also aware that the local Fascist and Nazi movements in the Netherlands, particularly the Nationaal-Socialistische Beweging (NSB) led by Anton Mussert were nothing more than minority groups generally despised by the vast majority of the Dutch.
-Mussert was also an advocate for creating Dietsland, a type of Greater Netherlands to be formed out of the Dutch-speaking Netherlands and Flanders, rather than a Greater Germanic one as desired by Adolf Hitler.
-For these reasons Seyss-Inquart allowed the NSB only limited authorities, and was generally non-receptive to appointing its members to strategically significant positions.
+Mussert was also an advocate of the creation of Dietsland, a kind of Greater Netherlands to be formed out of the Dutch-speaking Netherlands and Flanders, rather than a Greater Germanic one as desired by Adolf Hitler.
+For these reasons Seyss-Inquart allowed the NSB only limited authority, and was generally unwilling to appoint its members to strategically significant positions.

-In the initial stage of the German occupation, the Nazis planned to support the NSB rival National Socialist Dutch Workers Party (NSNAP), which openly called for the annexation of the Netherlands into Nazi Germany.
-The party received wide coverage in Nazi newspapers and the organization was expanded with the establishment of the Dutch Hitlerjugend.
-However, the NSNAP was an extremely minor fringe party, as it had received less than 1000 votes in the Dutch general election of 1937, and was ultimately deemed to be politically useless by the Germans.
+In the early stages of the German occupation, the Nazis planned to support the NSB's rival National Socialist Dutch Workers Party (NSNAP), which openly called for the annexation of the Netherlands into Nazi Germany.
+The party received extensive coverage in Nazi newspapers and the organization was expanded with the establishment of the Dutch Hitlerjugend.
+However, the NSNAP was a fringe party, having received less than 0.03% of the vote in the 1937 Dutch general election, compared to the NSB's more than 4%, and was ultimately deemed to be politically useless by the Germans.

-Mussert attempted to convince Hitler that he should be the leader of an independent Dutch state, a request which Hitler denied, leaving Reichskommissar Seyss-Inquart as the absolute ruler of the Netherlands.
-He was however allowed to take on the title of "Leader of the Dutch People" and the NSB was permitted to continue its political activities.
+Mussert tried to convince Hitler that he should be the leader of an independent Dutch state, a request which Hitler denied, leaving Reichskommissar Seyss-Inquart as the absolute ruler of the Netherlands.
+However, he was allowed to take on the title of "Leader of the Dutch People" and the NSB was permitted to continue its political activities.
 The NSB declared that the monarchy was abolished and that the Netherlands should support Germany in the war.
-20,000 to 25,000 Dutchmen served in the German Army and Waffen SS.
+20,000 to 25,000 Dutchmen served in the German army and Waffen-SS.